Lawmakers disagree on how to give parents work-life balance

 A House committee is looking at several legislative proposals that would close the gaps in paid parental leave for federal workers and create a national paid family leave benefit.

-Missouri Republican Congresswoman Ann Wagner says as a mom and a grandma, she knows the joy and stress a newborn can be on parents.
+Missouri Republican Congresswoman Ann Wagner says as a mom and a grandma, she knows the joy and stresses a newborn can be on parents.

 “Along with rent and groceries, parents are now paying for medical bills, diapers, car seats,” said Wagner.